BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 ##### Constructors

 Constructors are used to create an instance of a class with members specified from a set of inputs.
-This can be useful in employing logic to verify inputs and specify members based on
+This can be useful in employing logic to verify inputs and specify members based on those inputs.

 ## Control Flow